levithomason/gpt-pair-programmer/NOTES.md

 The AIs could be split into several agents.
 Each with a narrow task, which can then collaborate.

-**Hypothetical Agents**
+##### Hypothetical Agents

-TThese two could run in loop to strengthen and supplement any decision process by contextualizing them in ground truth:
+These two could run in loop to strengthen and supplement any decision process by contextualizing them in ground truth:

 - `Socratic` - Socratic questioning agent, prompting learning in other agents by asking them questions.
 - `Empirical` - Answers questions strictly with empirical data from the codebase intelligence, project knowledge, or from humans only.
 No predictions allowed.